sashamitrovich/Streamlit-Snowflake/ESG-dashboard/README.md

 - ESG Scores (S&P500 Sample), provided by ESG Book
 - Economy Data Atlas, provided by Knoema

-I put the ESG Scores dataset into the database called "ESG" and the Economy Data Atlas is in the ECONOMY_DATA_ATLAS database.
+I put the ESG Scores dataset into the database called ```ESG``` and the Economy Data Atlas is in the ```ECONOMY_DATA_ATLAS``` database.
 If you chose different name for your databases, make sure you adjust the code in app.py for the database names, lines 20 and 115.

 # Run the app